 It is a popular backstreet shop packed with customers every night.
 Their chicken stock base has an elegant color and a strong flavor.
 All of their oden is soaked in such dashi and they made with carefully selected ingredients.

 It is the oldest store in Kanazawa and the birthplace of Kanazawa Oden’s signboard, crab mask (kani-men).
-They continuously add dashi and improve it since its founding is Ohno soy sauce-based bonito kelp dashi.
-They only offer kani-men for Kanazawa Oden during winter.
-You can enjoy the taste of “Kanazawa style” which is different from Kanto style and Kansai style.
+Since its founding, Ohno has continuously added and improved their soy sauce-based bonito kelp dashi.
+In addition, they only offer kani-men for Kanazawa Oden during winter.
+Therefore, you can enjoy the taste of “Kanazawa style”, which is distinct from both Kanto style and Kansai style.

 Amatsubo Kakinokibatake Main Store (あまつぼ柿木畠本店)